Federalist Party: Ideology and policies

-Federalism

 Fisher Ames (1758–1808) of Massachusetts ranks as one of the more influential figures of his era.
 Ames led Federalist ranks in the House of Representatives.
 His acceptance of the Bill of Rights garnered support in Massachusetts for the new Constitution.
 His greatest fame came as an orator who defined the principles of the Federalist Party and the follies of the Republicans.
 Ames offered one of the first great speeches in American Congressional history when he spoke in favor of the Jay Treaty.
 Ames was part of Hamilton's faction and cautioned against the excesses of democracy unfettered by morals and reason: "Popular reason does not always know how to act right, nor does it always act right when it knows".
 He warned his countrymen of the dangers of flattering demagogues, who incite dis-union and lead their country into bondage: "Our country is too big for union, too sordid for patriotism, too democratic for liberty.
 What is to become of it, He who made it best knows.
 Its vice will govern it, by practising upon its folly.
 This is ordained for democracies".

 Intellectually, Federalists were profoundly devoted to liberty.
 As Samuel Eliot Morison explained, they believed that liberty is inseparable from union, that men are essentially unequal, that vox populi ("voice of the people") is seldom if ever vox Dei ("the voice of God") and that sinister outside influences are busy undermining American integrity.
 British historian Patrick Allitt concludes that Federalists promoted many positions that would form the baseline for later American conservatism, including the rule of law under the Constitution, republican government, peaceful change through elections, stable national finances, credible and active diplomacy and protection of wealth.

-In terms of "classical conservatism", the Federalists had no truck with European-style aristocracy, monarchy, or established religion.
+In terms of "classical conservatism", the Federalists did not support European-style aristocracy, monarchy, or established religion.
 Historian John P. Diggins says: "Thanks to the framers, American conservatism began on a genuinely lofty plane.
 James Madison, Alexander Hamilton, John Marshall, John Jay, James Wilson, and, above all, John Adams aspired to create a republic in which the values so precious to conservatives might flourish: harmony, stability, virtue, reverence, veneration, loyalty, self-discipline, and moderation.
 This was classical conservatism in its most authentic expression".

 Federalists led the successful battles to abolish the international slave trade in New York City and the battle to abolish slavery in the state of New York.
 The Federalists' approach to nationalism was coined "open" nationalism in that it creates space for minority groups to have a voice in government.
 Many Federalists also created space for women to have a significant political role, which was not evident on the Democratic-Republican side.